octopuscabbage/Connect-4/README.md

 #What is this?

-A machine learning connect four bot for the ACM connect four tournament
+A connect four bot for the AIMania ACM AI Contest.
+Uses standard minMax 2 player algorithm.

 #Using this program